K12Dynamics/D3/docs/features/data-explorer.md

     The main D3 content area is redrawn to present the exploration steps to reproduce the chart data.

-3.  <span class="task-item">Begin exploring by selecting actions such as filter, categorize, or disaggregate on an chart in the display action.</span>
+3.  <span class="task-item">Begin exploring by selecting actions such as filter, categorize, or disaggregate on n chart in the display action.</span>

     New charts are recreated and presented in the Explorer display area as a result of successive actions.